nanoMLMS/snowWiki/docs/install.md

 Requirments for pYSNOW are [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/), which are automatically installed with pySNOW, additional optional dependencies are:

 - [tqdm](https://tqdm.github.io/) for progress bars to check progress of long computations
+- [ase](https://ase-lib.org/) for advanced input/output and exploitation of functions implemented there (note that ase is based on classes encapsulating structures rather than simple arrays)